status-im/nim-eth-trie/README.md

 | 1000   | even numbered nibbles prefix |

-if there is no padding, then yyyy bit sequence is absent, mm also zero. mm bits + padding bits must be 4 bits length.
+if there is no padding, then yyyy bit sequence is absent, mm also zero. yyyy = mm bits + padding bits must be 4 bits length.

 ### The API